Actindo-AG/Documentation/POS/UserInterface/01e_Returns.md

     Indicate the reason that prompted the buyer to return the offer.

 - *Action*
-    Action that results in the return, such as money-back.
-This field is read-only
+    Action that results from the return, such as money-back.
+This field is read-only.

 - *Payment type*
     Method by which the refund is to be made.
 This drop-down list is read-only if the [Refund only on the same payment method](../UserInterface/02a_GlobalSettings.md#refund-only-on-the-same-payment-method) setting is active.